syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ## Resizing

-The The `AllowResizing` property enables the grid to set the width to columns based on resizing the grid column manually.
+The `AllowResizing` property enables the grid to set the width to columns based on resizing the grid column manually.

 ### Resizing modes